ibm-cloud-docs/appid/access-control.md

-### Assigning roles by using the API
+## Assigning roles by using the API
 {: #assign-roles-api}

-You can assign a role to a user with the API.
+{: api}

+After you create roles, you can assign them to your user's profile.
+You can also assign roles when you create a future user.

 1. Get your user ID by searching your {{site.data.keyword.appid_short_notm}} users with an identifying query, such as an email address.